Courtesy: AUN News

 Cyber-diplomacy is international affairs conducted through cyber means, particularly between state entities.
 To understand the necessity of cyber diplomacy and its impact on the global community, it is necessary to know what a digital age or cyberspace is.
 The digital age or cyberspace is an era wherein computers and interconnected networks control most aspects of life.
 To conduct international affairs with other countries, we mustn’t forget this shift towards the virtual world in which so much of our lives are nowadays.

 States will have to move beyond important face-to-face contact with other countries and invest significantly in digital technology for international relations.
 They must consider how global society will be shaped in this time of rapid technological change and potential advantages and risks.
-Making of an International community: As nation states become more involved in cyberspace, they need to establish a proper international society with international law and regulation taking precedence over domestic laws where applicable.
+Making of an International Community: As nation-states become more involved in cyberspace, they need to establish a proper international society with international law and regulation taking precedence over domestic laws where applicable.
 Organizations like NATO and G8 can also guide nations’ cyber policy decisions.
 While no one can predict the future, there are many possibilities if we work together.

-What is cyber-diplomacy?
 The best definition of cyber-diplomacy comes from Jonathan Foust’s work.
 He states that CYBER DIPLOMACY can be generally described as using the internet and digital technologies for diplomacy.
 He goes on to note that this new form of communication allows people in many different countries to communicate with one another more easily.
 It also creates a virtual venue where people with different viewpoints can come together and share their thoughts, which would not have been possible before these technologies were invented.

 Some believe that it will lead to a fairer global society because it makes information available to those who would not have had access before.
 However, others worry about privacy and security issues because this type of communication does not require face-to-face contact, so there are risks involved when exchanging personal information online or through email (such as the risk of identity theft).
 Additionally, some argue that the social benefits are often overstated.
-Others contend that cyber-diplomacy’s positive impact is diminished by limitations such as bandwidth constraints and censorship.
+Others contend that cyber- diplomacy’s positive impact is diminished by limitations such as bandwidth constraints and censorship.

 Benefits of Cyber-Diplomacy

 There are many benefits to the making of international society through cyber diplomacy.
 As it is much more complex and vaster than what was possible before, there is more opportunity for increased dialogue, education, and knowledge.
 For example, with these new technologies comes a powerful impact on education because it can be shared throughout many different borders as we learn how to interact in this digital age.
-Thus, with cyber diplomacy being made up, there will be a tremendous positive impact on how we connect globally because through this technology, there will be great ease between languages and viewpoints, allowing us to share information pertinent to all individuals across world lines.
+Thus, with cyber diplomacy being made up, there will be a tremendous positive impact on how we connect globally because, through this technology, there will be great ease between languages and viewpoints, allowing us to share information pertinent to all individuals across world lines.

 One thing that cyber diplomacy does not allow for is having meetings in person or interacting face-to-face.
 These interactions may seem pointless and unimportant, but that is not true.
 The existence of cyber diplomacy has primarily impacted the human element, so some people believe it should be done away with.
 However, even though communication can take place digitally in this digital age, there still needs to be a human element for any relationship to grow into something worthwhile.

 Furthermore, one disadvantage of Cyber-diplomacy is that this process creates impartiality.
-That’s why when people meet in person, they need to make sure they don’t let their personal beliefs color their judgment because if they do, it could affect diplomatic relationships at significant scale levels.
+That’s why when people meet in person, they need to make sure they don’t let their personal beliefs colour their judgment because if they do, it could affect diplomatic relationships at significant scale levels.
 Another disadvantage is that the act of diplomacy makes people question where a country stands politically, socially, and economically.
 With this fear coming to light, many countries have begun to monitor their digital footprints since anything you post on social media, who you speak to, or your search history could come back to haunt you.
 For example, Australia blocked Chinese telecom giant Huawei from supplying equipment for its broadband network over security concerns about Chinese law requiring the entities under its control to cooperate with requests from Chinese authorities.

 Therefore, because cyberspace and politics have intersected, politics now controls cyberspace rather than cyberspace controlling politics, which gives rise to problems within online diplomatic communications, such as computer hacking.